-Rags-to-riches story will end in prison for Seattle-area real estate developer Dargey
+Rags-to-riches story will likely end in prison for Seattle-area real estate developer Dargey

 From his birth on the livestock floor of a primitive farmhouse in Tibet to celebrating multimillion-dollar deals with local luminaries in Seattle, developer Lobsang Dargey’s rise was swift and remarkable.
 And now, his fall is complete.

-A day after federal authorities revealed charges against him, Dargey on Wednesday pleaded guilty to two felonies that will land him behind bars for defrauding hundreds of overseas investors who entrusted him with more than $150 million.
+A day after federal authorities revealed charges against him, Dargey on Wednesday pleaded guilty to two felonies that will likely land him behind bars for defrauding hundreds of overseas investors who entrusted him with more than $150 million.
 As part of a plea deal with prosecutors, Dargey, 43, has agreed to serve up to 10 years in federal prison and refund millions of dollars to his victims.

 After developing projects in Everett and starting a high-rise in Seattle, he had plans for big expansions: from Shoreline to Kirkland to California.
 He relied mostly on money from investors in China that he told would get a “green card guarantee” under the federal EB-5 program, which grants permanent U.S. residency to foreigners who make large job-creating investments in the United States.